This chapter introduces the technical details of raw flash support in Mender.

 MENDER_IMAGE_BOOTLOADER_FILE = "u-boot.bin"

-There are three relevant image types that can be built when using raw flash.
+There are three relevant image types when building for raw flash devices.

 A UBI filesystem that contains the root filesystem.
 The data filesystem is also built using the same filesystem type.